 Halloween is such a special time for many students.
-How do you do Halloween activities during a pandemic when you are trying to physically distance to celebrate?
+How do you celebrate Halloween during a pandemic when you are trying to physically distance?
 What happens when everything about Halloween becomes a safety hazard because you have to socially distance?

 In past years we’ve had parades, assemblies and handed out candy.
 I mean, there was a time when bobbing for apples was a good idea.
 Now the thought of countless students scrambling to bite into an apple floating around in a tub full of mouth germs…ugg.